asrindayananda/hashnode-blog/cl17vd5bs01clsenv7gnrghzc.md

 ## Add GitHub ssh-agent and ssh key on startup (Windows)

-Whenever you log into your PC your ssh key drops out so you have to run `eval `ssh-agent -s` && ssh-add ~/.ssh/xxx-key` everytime you login.😡
+If you have GitHub ssh key setup to access your remote repo, whenever you log out your PC your ssh key drops out!
+So you have to run `eval `ssh-agent -s` && ssh-add ~/.ssh/xxx-key` everytime you login.😡

 This is how I added ssh-agent and ssh key authentification on start up of git terminal in Windows and in Android studio git bash terminal.